konstantinosfragkoulis/FunctionPlotter/README.md

 # Function Plotter
-A website that plots functions using the A-Frame library
+A website that plots functions using the A-Frame and Nerdamer library.

+## Acknowledgements
+This project uses the [Nerdamer](https://nerdamer.com) library.